Knowledge Officer, C40 Cities Finance Facility

 He holds a BA in Political Science from Wilfrid Laurier University and an LLM in International Law and Forced Migration from the Brussels School of International Studies.
 Bryn is married and a father of two children, six and three, and is living in southern Copenhagen.
 Outside of work, he enjoys hockey, roller skating, writing and yoga.

-Omar serves as Head of the UKAID CAI Programme, within the Climate Action Implementation Team.
-In this role, he is responsible for providing overall programme management support and guidance to the three regions participating in the programme: LATAM, SE Asia and Africa.
+Omar serves as Global Head of UCAP Climate Action Implementation Programme, within the Climate Action Implementation Team.
+In this role, he is responsible for providing overall programme management support and guidance to the three regions participating in the programme: Latin America, Southeast Asia and Africa.

 Omar has a Bachelor of Arts in Architecture from ITESO University in Guadalajara, Mexico, and a Master’s degree in Environment and Sustainable Development from University College London.